Jake Marisnick Player Props: Tigers vs. Twins

 Jake Marisnick At The Plate

-- Marisnick has driven in a run twice this season, but just one in each of those games.
+- Marisnick has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.